 Marjorie Milner College prides itself on the focus given to industry skills and making students job ready.
 MMC endeavours to satisfy industry employers by having a strong emphasis on employability skills.
 This means you will gain technical skills, industry knowledge and confidence to commence and continue working within the floristry industry.
 Potential students are encouraged to have a connection to the floral industry to undertake these studies.
 This could either be working in the industry or volunteering.

 We are a small college which ensures that you get the very best education, knowledge and industry skills.
 The college writes all of its own student resources as we are experts within the Floristry industry.

 Classes are offered Monday, Tuesday, Wednesday and Thursday.
-Evening classes are also offered on a Monday.
-Evening classes are held from 6.00pm to 10.00pm.
 Day classes are held from 9.00am to 4.30pm.
 The College follows school terms, breaking for school holidays.